suresh-chandran-pulikkal/shell-scripts/README.md

-# dotfiles
+# CUSTOMIZED DOT FILES
-Customized .bashrc, .vimrc, .tmux.conf
+These are the customized .bashrc, .vimrc, .tmux.conf for better productivity